 \section{Acknowledgements}

 This work has been supported by the Dutch Organization for Scientific Research (NWO), Microsoft Corporation Station Q, Academy of Finland Projects No. 331342 and No. 358088 and the Jane and Aatos Erkko Foundation.
 This publication is part of the project Engineered Topological Quantum Networks (with Project No. VI.Veni.212.278) of the research program NWO Talent Programme Veni Science domain 2021 which is financed by the Dutch Research Council (NWO).
+S.G. and M.W acknowledge financial support from the Horizon Europe Framework Program of the European Commission through the European Innovation Council Pathfinder grant no. 101115315 (QuKiT).
 We thank Di Xiao, Candice Thomas and Michael J Manfra for providing the 2DEG wafers.